costajob/currency_converter/README.md

 The library exposes a single HTTP API at `0.0.0.0:8888/convert` (or at the port you bound at server start).

 ### Parameters
-The query parameters described by the objectives have the following defaults:
+The query parameters described by the objectives have the following defaults to let the API work also without specifying them:
 * amount: 9.99
 * src_currency: EUR
 * dest_currency: USD
-* reference_date: the most recent specified on the XML document
+* reference_date: the most recent date specified on the XML document

 ## Start Server
 To start the server use the `gunicorn` executable by spawning as many workers as you need and by specifying the HTTP port: